Voting can be daunting.

 To begin the process, you need to know what decisions face you.

 Many municipalities keep updated election information on websites.
-The Bay County Clerk, for example, includes election dates, links to sample ballots, lists of candidates, past election results, and more on the county website.
+The Isabella County Clerk, for example, includes election dates, links to sample ballots, lists of candidates, past election results, and more on the county website

-If you can’t find that information on your hometown website, try the online State of Michigan Voter Information Center.
+If you can’t find that information on your hometown website, City of Mt.
+Pleasant Clerk Heather Bouck also suggests visiting the online State of Michigan Voter Information Center.

 Here, you can type in your name and address and get a link to key information, such as what to bring with you when you vote.
 For example, when you walk in, an election worker will ask for your ID.
 If you have an ID, bring it.
 If you don’t have one, you can still vote.
 The state website explains the process.